Breast Imaging - Breast MRI

-The ACS does recommend that women at very high risk of developing breast cancer have annual breast MRIs in addition to annual mammograms, to increase the likelihood that any cancer will be detected as early as possible, when the chances of effective treatment are greatest.
+The ACS does recommend that women at very high risk of developing breast cancer have annual breast MRIs in addition to annual mammograms, to increase the likelihood that any cancer will be detected as early as possible when the chances of effective treatment are greatest.

-At Virginia Hospital Center, all breast imaging studies—MRIs, mammograms, ultrasounds, and image-guided biopsies—are evaluated by board-certified radiologists with advanced expertise in breast diagnostics, including two fellowship-trained breast radiologists who are dedicated exclusively to breast imaging.
+At Virginia Hospital Center, all breast imaging studies—MRIs, mammograms, ultrasounds, and image-guided biopsy—are evaluated by board-certified radiologists with advanced expertise in breast diagnostics, including two fellowship-trained breast radiologists who are dedicated exclusively to breast imaging.